danieltjw/aifutures/README.md

     - Less need to trade-off privacy for security
         - Humans will feel comfortable with communicating freely with an I-AGI due to trusting that I-AGIs will abide by the IWH
         - Contrasted with the need to protect their privacy from other humans who might exploit them
+    - Discourage excessive propaganda and influence campaign with the intent to control how others think
+        - Persuasion and combating disinformation is allowed

 - Fairness
     - I-AGI should easily be powerful enough to not have to treat one human different from another to score political points